SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 For more about the ``if`` statement, see :doc:`ControlFlow`.

-Instead of writing the optional's name twice, once to check if it has a value and again to force unwrap that value, a simpler way to access its value is to use optional binding.
+Instead of writing the optional's name twice, a simpler way to access the value of an optional is to use :newTerm:`optional binding`.
-You use :newTerm:`optional binding` to find out whether an optional contains a value, and if so, to make that value available as a temporary constant or variable.
+You use optional binding to find out whether an optional contains a value, and if so, to make that value available as a temporary constant or variable.
 Optional binding can be used with ``if`` and ``while`` statements to check for a value inside an optional,